Eric Gill: Published works

-Archive
+Archives

+Gill's reference file of his engraved work, including impressions of almost all the engravings together with some related drawings, was donated to the Victoria and Albert Museum by his widow in 1952.
+The collection was supplemented by a later donation from Douglas Cleverdon.
+The collection formed the basis of a catalogue of Gill's engraved work prepared by John Physick and published in 1963.

 Gill's papers and library are archived at the William Andrews Clark Memorial Library at UCLA in California, designated by the Gill family as the repository for his manuscripts and correspondence.
 Some of the books in his collection have been digitised as part of the Internet Archive.
 Additional archival and book collections related to Gill and his work reside at the University of Waterloo Library and the University of Notre Dame's Hesburgh Library.
 Much of Gill's work and memorabilia is held and is on display at the Ditchling Museum of Art + Craft.